 Evenly spoon mixture into muffin tins.

 LEFTOVERS: Muffins remain freshest stored in the refrigerator in an airtight container.
-They're delicious warmed in the oven or toaster oven with a tiny bit of coconut oil (optional) before serving.
+They're delicious warmed in the oven or toaster oven.

 FREEZING: These freezer-friendly muffins pair wonderfully with eggs.
 Freeze muffins in freezer baggies, thaw in the fridge overnight and enjoy!